cas-wrgl/.github/README.md

 # cas-wrgl

-Welcome to the NHS Central & South Genomic Laboratory Hub GitHub repository
+Welcome to the NHS Central and South Wessex Genomics Laboratory Service GitHub repository